 - Walking – light exercise helps reduce stress by increasing oxygen levels to all parts of the body.

 - Fibromyalgia MeningealMassage – the healing power of touch will help your muscles, nerves and meningeal sheaths relax.

 A Los Angeles Chiropractor Who Understands Fibromyalgia

-Dr. Jeffrey Ptak, DC, MA of Ptak Family Chiropractic has cared for thousands of patients over the past 3 decades.
+Dr. Jeffrey Ptak, DC, MA of Ptak Family Chiropractic has cared for thousands of patients these past nearly 4 decades.
 He has improved the lives of patients with fibromyalgia, even those who thought they could not be helped.